microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 is that peers will not have the required repair data to apply the undo edit that a session might generate if the undo occurs sufficiently late.
-We address this problem by including in the undo commit being sent a copy of the relevant repair data, if the edit being undone lies outside of the current collaboration window.
+We address this problem by including in the undo commit being sent a copy of the relevant repair data, if the edit being undone lies outside of the current collaboration window (represented as a light blue rectangle in the diagrams below).
 This acts as a "refresher" for any peers that may have garbage collected that repair data.
 (See [Creating Repair Data On Change Application](#creating-repair-data-on-change-application) for details on how that refresher is handled by the peers.)